jakaplan/zebra/README.md

 ## Getting started
 To try this out you'll need to have three pieces up and running:
- - Web server (`zebra-frontend`) which hosts the web client for the e-commerce site
+ - Web server (`zebra_frontend`) which hosts the web client for the e-commerce site
- - API server (`zebra-backend`) which the web client talks to to find out about the deal of the day and processes payments
+ - API server (`zebra_backend`) which the web client talks to to find out about the deal of the day and processes payments
  - [Stripe CLI](https://stripe.com/docs/stripe-cli) which locally sends Stripe webhook calls to the API server

 To run this locally: